 Prof. Alexander Gerber

-Our science communication group aims at crossing what is often seen as the divide between scholarship and practice.
+Our work aims at crossing what is often seen as the divide between scholarship and practice.
 We are a community of staff and students working towards a common goal of bringing research and teaching in science communication together as an agent of social innovation and social justice.
 We share a vision of science and innovation that includes a range of stakeholders in a process of co-production that is reflective, inclusive and sustainable.

 Our work is guided by a trans-cultural, comparative approach.
 We are particularly interested in the global diversity of science communication and therefore try to learn from collaborating in projects with more than 80 different institutions worldwide.
-Our group also activiely contributes to networks such as PCST and RedPOP, EASST and iSMA.
+We also activiely contribute to learned societies / associations such as Euroscience, iSMA, IAMCR, AESIS, PCST, EASST, and ECREA.
+Prof. Gerber also serves as a member of several Advisory Boards.

-In contrast to most other (much shorter) Masters progammes, our 3.5-year course integrates the 'craft' of communicating science with the theories and methodologies, by covering a wide spectrum from sociology to philosophy of science, to understand concepts such as 'Scientific Citizenship' or 'CSR'.
+In contrast to most other (much shorter) Masters progammes, our 3.5-year course integrates the 'craft' of communicating science (and sustainability issues in particular) with a robust understanding of empirical social science methodologies.
+The theory we train with our students, covers a wide spectrum from sociology to philosophy of science, to understand concepts such as 'Scientific Citizenship' or 'CSR'.
 Insights from social psychology and political communication inform our understanding of attitude-formation and cognition.
 Our students work with actual research data, e.g. in terms of data-visualisation, or machine learning for big-data analysis.
 They create mobile apps and develop communication plans for collaborating industrial or academic partner institutions.
-Social science research methods (e.g. evaluation) and increasingly also computational social sciences are at the heart of our programme.
+We also use computational social sciences increasingly.

-At the moment, our research includes five EU-funded "Horizon 2020" projects, such as the coordination of "NUCLEUS" where we are working on communication issues of anticipatory institutional governance and culture change.
-Other projects such as RRING, GRRIP, TeRRIFICA and Ô, focus on social innovation and social appropriation of science, including highly interdisciplinary forms of participatory design and stakeholder management.
-The CREATIONS project focused on integrating arts in science education for the past three years.
+Our research includes seven EU-funded "Horizon 2020" projects, such as the coordination of "NUCLEUS" on communication issues of anticipatory institutional governance and culture change.
+Other projects such as RRING, GRRIP, TeRRIFICA and Ô, focus on social innovation, sustainability communication, and social appropriation of science, including highly interdisciplinary forms of participatory design and stakeholder management.
+The CREATIONS project focused on integrating arts in science education.

 The department co-hosts Europe's largest Summer School for Science Communication ("STEAM"), which was funded through the Erasmus+ scheme for three years, and was then turned into a social enterprise.